BonorumSoft/TempTrack-Documentation/untitled.md

 # Connect to existing WiFi

-Diesen Anleitung ist auch auf Deutsch verfügbar: [Link](https://anleitung.hydrom.io)

 {% hint style="danger" %}
 ATTENTION!
-If you have entered incorrect information (wrong SSID, passwords etc.), you will not be able to connect to the Hydrom and you have to reset the Device.
+If you have entered incorrect information (wrong SSID, passwords etc.), you will not be able to connect to the TempTrack and you have to reset the Device.

-If the setting is incorrect, you can reset the Hydrom as described here:
+If the setting is incorrect, you can reset the TempTrack as described here:

 [#reset-by-the-button](factory-reset.md#reset-by-the-button "mention")
 {% endhint %}